a foggy forest with red leaves on the ground

 In the singular and plural familiar imperatives, some forms will have an -e while other forms will not.
 Follow the rules below!

-• The -e is required in both the singular and the plural, when the verb stem ends in a -t or in a consonant cluster (e.g. -chn, -fn, or -tm).
+• The -e is required in both the singular and the plural, when the verb ends in a -t or in a cluster (e.g. -chn, -fn, or -tm).
 This helps you pronounce the imperative:

 Infinitive